bangslosan/pizzabtn-appcelerator-ios/README.md

 3. Choose the site to promote in your application.
 4. Finally you have to embed PizzaBtn into your app.

-Integrating PizzaBtn SDK into your ObjC iOs App
+Integrating Profit Button SDK into your Titanium iOs App
 -----

 1. First you are to clone repository or just download the archive to you computer.